DRMacIver/notebook/ideas.md

 * [x] Ideological foundations as sets of problems you care about
 * [x] Anxiety vs worry
 * [x] Offering the gift of safe reactions
+* [x] Policy as non-aggregate of individual ethical decisions
+* [x] Intuition as guiding heuristic in reasoning processes
 * [ ] Separating problems from solutions
 * [ ] Separating emotional responses from the need to act
 * [ ] Eye pressure and switching contexts as an enabling technology